jack2bs/jack2bs/README.md

 👋 Hi, I’m Jack Toubes!

-I have a few of my projects (mostly embedded systems stuff) in this accounts.
+I have a few of my projects (mostly embedded systems stuff) in this account.
 I really appreciate you taking the time to check it out!

 Some of my older projects are no longer accessible due to the passing of computers, but I've put as many as I can up here.